Business Development Representative Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for business development representatives in Washington DC?

 Federal contractors and technology firms dominate BDR sponsorship in DC.
 Companies like Booz Allen Hamilton, Leidos, SAIC, and Palantir have sponsored work visas for sales and business development roles.
-Consulting firms serving government clients, as well as trade associations and international organizations headquartered in the district, also hire BDRs and have sponsored H-1B and other visa categories.
+Consulting firms serving government clients, as well as trade associations and international organizations headquartered in the district, also hire BDRs and have sponsored H-1B visa and other visa categories.

 Which visa types are most common for business development representative roles in Washington DC?

 The H-1B is the most common visa category for BDR roles in DC, though it requires demonstrating the position qualifies as a specialty occupation, which can be harder for generalist sales roles.
 Candidates with degrees in business, marketing, or economics strengthen that case.
-The TN visa is available for Canadian and Mexican nationals in qualifying business categories, and the O-1 applies to candidates with demonstrated exceptional achievement.
+The TN visa is available for Canadian and Mexican nationals in qualifying business categories, and the O-1 visa applies to candidates with demonstrated exceptional achievement.

 How to find business development representative visa sponsorship jobs in Washington DC?